-Tentative field trips and meeting dates for 2024 are listed below.
+Tentative field trips and meeting dates for 2025 are listed below.
 Updates and changes are in RED.

 As more activities and field trips are planned, updated information will be posted here and in the Moki Messenger.
 Please read General Information About Field Trips and check forthcoming issues of the Moki Messenger and monitor this webpage for updates.
-Field trip participants must be current, fully-vaccinated SJBAS members.
+Field trip participants must be current SJBAS members.
 For information about these trips or to sign up, please contact the trip organizers directly.

 This trip schedule is a “work in progress.”
 Although we hope to go on the outings as planned, these dates and destinations are subject to change due to adverse weather or road conditions, unanticipated scheduling conflicts, or changes made by the trip organizers.
 Click on the hyperlinks for more information about trip destinations or meeting presentations.
 In addition to the following trips, there are several important conferences scheduled for this year, including the Pecos Conference.
 Check the Moki Messenger or our website, www.sjbas.org, for details.